 Graham – “It is all down of course to recruitment and training.
 From the moment people contact us, to the time they get off the ship and beyond, we want passengers to experience something special.
 We have a 15 seconds waiting target on our call centre and all our reservations staff have ongoing detailed product knowledge training.
 They need to be able to give answers to any question, without having to guess and then provide extra information as well.
 A smile on their face as well is compulsory, even on the phone!

 When we recruit at all levels, we look for people, who understand that our objective is to convey that ‘special feeling emotion’ to passengers.”

-What is the biggest business development challenge you face and what is your best business development method?
+What is the biggest business development challenge you face and what is your best business development method set the download apps?

 Graham – “One of our biggest challenges is simply to educate people about our unusual value proposition, in terms of just how much they will get.
 Without question, our number one business development tool is word of mouth, which is absolutely vital.
 A very significant percentage of passengers on any cruise are returning guests and they tell others about us.